Variational Learning for Unsupervised Knowledge Grounded Dialogs: Experiments

 \subsection{Baselines}

-Apart from our approach (VRAG), we also train and evaluate on the original RAG model for each dataset.
-We also experiment with a pipeline model which uses the pre-trained DPR-Multiset Retriever and a GPT2 based decoder which is fine-tuned to generate responses.
+Apart from our approach (VRAG), we also study the performance of RAG, as well as, a pipeline model which uses the pre-trained DPR-Multiset Retriever and a GPT2 based decoder which is fine-tuned to generate responses.
 We refer to this as the DPR + GPT2 baseline in our experiments.
+In addition, we also show the importance of using a trainable retriever for variational setting by comparing gainst a variational model where a fixed set of candidate documents are retrieved using a pre-trained DPR as a retriever (conditioned on context and response) during training \cite{Lia19,neurips_lin}.
+This model retrieves from the entire document collection using the prior distribution during inference.
+We refer to this baseline as Variational Model with pre-retrieval (``pre-VM'').
+Thus, the distributions being trained do not change the set of candidate documents used as training progresses.
+All models use their respective document-prior distributions during testing.